joolstorrentecalo/gitlab-foss/doc/administration/geo/index.md

   GitLab instances based on our [Reference Architectures](../reference_architectures/index.md), including automation of common daily tasks.
   [Epic 1465](https://gitlab.com/groups/gitlab-org/-/epics/1465) proposes to improve Geo installation even more.
 - Real-time updates of issues/merge requests (for example, via long polling) doesn't work on the **secondary** site.
+- Using Geo secondary sites to accelerate runners is not officially supported.
+Support for this functionality is planned and can be tracked in [epic 9779](https://gitlab.com/groups/gitlab-org/-/epics/9779).
+If a replication lag occurs between the primary and secondary site, and the pipeline ref is not available on the secondary site when the job is executed, the job will fail.
-- [Selective synchronization](replication/selective_synchronization.md) only limits what repositories and files are replicated.
+- [Selective synchronization](replication/configuration.md#selective-synchronization) only limits what repositories and files are replicated.
 The entire PostgreSQL data is still replicated.
 Selective synchronization is not built to accommodate compliance / export control use cases.
 - [Pages access control](../../user/project/pages/pages_access_control.md) doesn't work on secondaries.
 See [GitLab issue #9336](https://gitlab.com/gitlab-org/gitlab/-/issues/9336) for details.
 - [Disaster recovery](disaster_recovery/index.md) for deployments that have multiple secondary sites causes downtime due to the need to perform complete re-synchronization and re-configuration of all non-promoted secondaries to follow the new primary site.
 - For Git over SSH, to make the project clone URL display correctly regardless of which site you are browsing, secondary sites must use the same port as the primary.
 [GitLab issue #339262](https://gitlab.com/gitlab-org/gitlab/-/issues/339262) proposes to remove this limitation.